Install Stair Railing

 Note: If you used the stair calculator, the Stair/Rail Angle is provided in the calculation.

-On the front of the lower post, make a small mark at 32" from the top of the tread on the first step (the mark is indicated as d on diagram [C]) (this will be the front height of the lower post).
-From that point, mark the angle of the stair pitch.
-Transfer the marks around the post and cut with a circular saw.
+On the front of the lower post, make a small mark at 32 1/2" from the top of the tread on the first step.
+From that Upper Ref.
+Point (diagram [C]), mark the rail angle on the post.
+Transfer the marks around the post and cut it with a circular saw.

 Of course, there are many ways to install stair railing.
-The above method is one that I have used many times and always looks great!
+The above method is one that I have used many times and always works well.